imhazige/myblog/_posts/2018-05-22-dbeaver-primary-introduce.md

 you can copy the file to another DBeaver workplace, then you will see all the connections.

 I will add more words in this article about DBeaver if I found.

+## encountering driver error
+some times I encountered the driver error when I restart the DBeaver, it is still there even I reinstall it.
+In that case, I have to uninstall the app and remove the .dbeaver-drivers folder along the workspace folder. then after install the app again, it works.